rajandangi/kinde-react-express-api/readme.md

 You will be redirected to the logged in view of this starter kit which includes a "Fetch books" button.

 Clicking this button will render a list of books fetched from the protected API.

+## Steps for creating M2M Appliction
+1. Go to the Kinde dashboard and navigate to `Settings -> Applications`.
+2. Click on `Add Application`.
+3. Select `Machine to Machine(M2M)`.
+4. Provide a name for your application.
+5. Get the `Client ID` and `Client Secret` from the newly created M2M application.
+6. Go to the Application APIs tab and authorize the API you want to access.
+7. After authorizing the API, you will see the scopes that you can use with this M2M application.